deepinv/deepinv/docs/source/user_guide/physics/intro.rst

 Physics Generators
 ^^^^^^^^^^^^^^^^^^^
 We provide some parameters generation methods to sample random parameters' :math:`\theta`.
-Physics generators inherit from the :meth:`PhysicsGenerator` class:
+Physics generators inherit from the :class:`deepinv.physics.PhysicsGenerator` class:

 .. doctest::